hazelcast/hazelcast-jet-reference-manual/docs/070_Configuration.md

 clientConfig.getGroupConfig().setName("test");
 JetInstance jet = Jet.newJetClient(clientConfig);
 ````

 ### Declarative

-The underlying Hazelcast IMDG configuration can also be updated declaratively.
+Hazelcast IMDG can also be configured declaratively as well.
 Please refer to the [Hazelcast Reference Manual](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#configuring-declaratively)
 for information on how to do this.